vinisbitten/learning-kafka/README.md

 ## Project 02

-This is a bit more complicated project using goworkers to publish and send emails.
+This is a bit more complicated project using go routines to publish and send emails.